Cymraeg ardal@ardal-wales.co.uk

 Dinas Brynteg (now a golf course)

-Some areas may be on private land and permission to roam may be required.
+Assume that most areas may be on private land and permission to roam may be required.

 Safety and care must be taken at all times, as some areas are difficult to get to due to hills and slopes that may lead away from paths.